Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 WE "I don't know if those times will ever come back."<br>
 WE "Maybe you fellers could try convincing a few people from Twin Creek to come over to Gold Springs for a night?
 For olds times sake."<br>
 G "If thats what would convince you to help us, we can try."<br>
 WE "I would appreciate that very much.
-And I'll consider helping you folk out on your mischievious adventure."
+And I'll consider helping you folk out on your <i>mischievious</i> adventure."
 WE "I better get back to mining."<br>
 After Wells leaves<br>
 W "So we're trying to get some yellas from Twin Creek to have a picnic here?
 That ain't how the Pistoleros do things."<br>